yumaikas/GDForth/addons/GDForth/GUIDE.md

     false [ "This should not print" print ] [ "This -should- print" print ] if-else

-( If all you need to do is repeat something, `times` hsa you covered )
+( If all you need to do is repeat something, `times` has you covered )

 40 [ "I will not abuse loops" print ] times